aleable/aleable/README.md

 ### Welcome 🎉

-I am Alessandro Lonardi, an Assistant AI Researcher at <a href="https://ai.sony//">Sony AI</a> in Barcelona, Spain.
+I am Alessandro Lonardi, a Resarch Intern at <a href="https://ai.sony//">Sony AI</a> in Barcelona, Spain.
 Before that, I did my PhD at the <a href="https://www.is.mpg.de/">Max Planck Institute for Intelligent Systems</a> in Tübingen, Germany, working under the supervision of <a href="https://cdebacco.com/">Caterina De Bacco</a>.

 Everything you may be looking for can be found here:
 - 🔗  &nbsp; <a href="https://aleable.github.io/">aleable.github.io</a>